Krakow’s museums are a delight! Every exhibition I saw in Krakow seriously impressed me with its high standards.

 The courtyard downstairs is quite magical (when not full of tourists) and right next to it is the Professors’ Garden.

-It’s well worth a visit.
-It’s a place to relax and you can also learn more about the history of the place – there are texts in English all around the garden.
+The garden is well worth a visit.
+It’s a place to relax right in the city centre of Krakow.
+You can also learn more about the history of the place from the sculptures and the texts in English all around the garden.

 This is an excellent museums of contemporary art.
 It’s located across the river next to the Schindler’s Factory Museum and on the premises of what used to be that factory.